terryljh/aviation2/EDA/README.md

 ## Top 10 Aircraft Models Involved in Accidents

 This visualization shows which aircraft models were most frequently involved in reported accidents.
-It gives insight into which aircraft are most commonly used or may be more prone to incidents (although raw counts do not reflect usage rates).
+It gives insight into which aircraft are most commonly used or may be more prone to incidents with commercial fixed wing being the highest.
 ![Top 10 Aircraft Models](top_10_aircraft_models.png)